We Are Members!

 Originally from St. Catharines, Lewis has played all over Canada with such bands as Blue Rodeo, Helix and Ronnie Hawkins.
 He also played guitar in the Port Colborne Operatic Society’s production of “Mamma Mia.”

 Amanda is thrilled to be teaching at the Niagara School of Music.
-She recently joined the team in September of 2018, but has been teaching vocal lessons since 2012.
+She joined the team in September of 2018, but has been teaching vocal lessons since 2012.
 Amanda also teaches beginner piano.
 She has been singing since the age of 3 and has been in numerous choirs over the years.
 She studied music at Heritage College & Seminary in Cambridge and plans to continue her studies in the future.

 Teaching is her absolute passion and she always looks forward to meeting new faces and taking on new students!